LaunchCodeEducation/web-fundamentals/studios/github/README.md

 git clone git@github.com:cherylschaefer/fireside-story.git
 ```

 Now you can add a line to the story!
 Open the `index.html` file in your editor and add the next line of the story.
+Be creative -- the story can go anywhere!
+Just don't talk about what to write with your partner.
 Then commit your change.

 ```
 $ git status